x-board/x-board-protocol/docs/list-pins-capabilities.md

 - Always pick the response that takes the lowest number of bytes

+- In case you can use `DF ..
+FF` to declare a part as identical, do so only if this decreases the length of the response (not if it is the same).

+- In case a part of the response uses `DF ..
+FF` to declare it as the same as another part, make sure the (lexicographically) lower part is defined normally, while the higher part is declared identical.

 - If the number of bytes is the same, use the one that has the lower values (this translate into "prefer enumerations over ranges in such cases")

 - If parts of the content can change places (without increasing the total size).
 Sort them by their values.
-When two ranges start at the same value, use do the shorter range first.
+When two ranges start at the same value, do use the shorter range first.
 Otherwise, just sort them lexicographically (i.e. first byte vs first byte, move to next byte in case of a tie, no more bytes is lower than any byte value)

 A client should actually support any non-canonical responses as well.
 This is because it can be easy to accidentally provide a non-canonical response.
-Moreover, the canonical answer can sometimes even change based on outside factors (when finalizing a partial operation without giving it more children makes a shortcut possible).
-On top of that, this also reduces the chance of missing a corner case that resulted in a shorter response.
+Moreover, the canonical answer can sometimes even change based on outside factors (when finalizing a partial operation without giving it more children making a shortcut possible).
+On top of that, this also mitigates the risk of missing a corner case that resulted in a shorter response.